LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/intro-web-apis.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As mentioned above, the client application presents the data to the end-user.
-However, the client relies on consuming a representation of data from the web API.
-Presentation is the rendered combination of data and visual styling intended for end-users.
-The client application needs to know what format the representation is in, so that it can be transformed into a human readable presentation (HTML/CSS) of the data.
-Since the presentation is handled by the client application, the web API packages the representations into a format the client application accepts.
+However, the client relies on consuming a representation of data from the web API. **Presentation** is the rendered combination of data and visual styling intended for end-users.
+The client application needs to know what format the data is in so that it can be transformed into a human readable presentation (HTML/CSS).
+A web API packages data into a format the client application accepts.
+This format is called the **representation** of the data.
 The client application team and the web API team must agree to the underlying data format.
 A best practice is to use a universal representation widely accepted by client applications.

 Universal Representation
 ^^^^^^^^^^^^^^^^^^^^^^^^